Search Results - David

 David

-''King David Playing the Harp'' (1622)<br/>by [[Gerard van Honthorst]] David (; |Dāwīḏ}}, "beloved one") (traditional spelling), , ''Dāwūd''; ; ; , ''Dawit''; , ''Dawitʿ''; , ''Davidŭ''; possibly meaning "beloved one".}} was a king of ancient Israel and Judah, according to the Hebrew Bible and Old Testament.
+''King David Playing the Harp'' (1622)<br/>by [[Gerard van Honthorst]] David (; |Dāwīḏ}}, "beloved one") (traditional spelling), , ''Dāwūd''; ; ; , ''Dawit''; , ''Dawitʿ''; , ''Davidŭ''; possibly meaning "beloved one".}} was, originally, leader of the Tribe of Judah who became the first king of the united Kingdom of Israel according to the Hebrew Bible and Old Testament.

 In the biblical narrative of the Books of Samuel, David is described as a young shepherd and harpist whose heart is devoted to Yahweh, the one true God.
 He gains fame and becomes a hero by killing Goliath.
 He becomes a favorite of Saul, the first king of Israel, but is forced to go into hiding when Saul suspects David of plotting to take his throne.
 After Saul and his son Jonathan are killed in battle, David is anointed king by the tribe of Judah and eventually all the tribes of Israel.
 He conquers Jerusalem, makes it the capital of a united Israel, and brings the Ark of the Covenant to the city.
 He commits adultery with Bathsheba and arranges the death of her husband, Uriah the Hittite.
 David's son Absalom later tries to overthrow him, but David returns to Jerusalem after Absalom's death to continue his reign.
 David desires to build a temple to Yahweh, but is denied because of the bloodshed of his reign.
-He dies at age 70 and chooses Solomon, his son with Bathsheba, as his successor instead of his eldest son Adonijah.
+He dies at age 70 and chooses Solomon, his son with Bathsheba, as his successor instead of his eldest surviving son Adonijah.
 David is honored as an ideal king and the forefather of the future Hebrew Messiah in Jewish prophetic literature, and many psalms are attributed to him.

 David is also richly represented in post-biblical Jewish written and oral tradition and referenced in the New Testament.
 Early Christians interpreted the life of Jesus of Nazareth in light of references to the Hebrew Messiah and to David; Jesus is described as being directly descended from David in the Gospel of Matthew and the Gospel of Luke.
 In the Quran and hadith, David is described as an Israelite king as well as a prophet of Allah.
 The biblical David has inspired many interpretations in art and literature over the centuries.
 Provided by Wikipedia